Home Insurance in France: Guide for International Students

 Can I Cancel My Policy Anytime?

 It depends on the provider.
-Flexible insurers like Luko and Lovys allow cancellation at any time without fees, while others may require a 12-month commitment unless you have a major life change.
+Flexible insurers like Lovys allow cancellation at any time without fees, while others may require a 12-month commitment unless you have a major life change.

 Create an account and start planning your stay in France 👇